Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Substitutions And Additions

 PASTA: Any short bite-sized pasta will work for this great recipe.
-You will just need to make sure it measures ½ pound (8 ounces equals approximately 3 cups).
+You will need to make sure it measures a half pound.
+Eight ounces equals approximately three cups.

-SUN-DRIED TOMATOES: I love the flavor that the sun-dried tomatoes add to this recipe.
-I will often substitute a brand of sun-dried tomatoes packed in herb-seasoned olive oil for added flavor.
-Both options are delicious.
+SUN-DRIED TOMATOES: The tomatoes add plenty of flavor to this recipe.
+I will often substitute sun-dried tomatoes packed in herb-seasoned olive oil.

-BASIL: If fresh basil is not available or in season, you can certainly substitute it with fresh parsley or even 1½ teaspoons of dried basil.
+BASIL: If fresh basil is not available or in season, you can certainly substitute it with fresh parsley or even one-and-a-half teaspoons of dried basil.

-Next, you will add the broth, half and half cream, and pasta and allow it to simmer until the pasta is cooked and the sauce has thickened.
+Next, add the broth, half and half, and pasta and allow it to simmer until the pasta is cooked and the sauce has thickened.

 Stir in the tangy parmesan cheese and heavy cream, and serve.